Designing A Logo; What Not To Do

 #7: Throw in the visual kitchen sink.

 True story: we were developing a logo for a town to mark their bicentennial celebrations.
 In the original project brief, the client outlined that they wanted to add a visual reference to a famous landmark – a monument in the city square – to the design.
 Fair enough.
-The monument was unique to the town, was where most of the planned events were to take place.
+The monument was unique to the town, was where most of the planned events were to take place and besides, most cities and towns do this.
 The initial round of preliminary designs went to committee (where many concept problems arise) and the request for modifications came back.
 The client wanted to add a few more things” to make the logo “wow” (roh-oh.)
 They wanted a train, the train needed a station (obviously) so add that, there were lots of farmers so work in a barn, the barn also needed a windmill, throw in a few cows, some trees, there’s these mountains, and oh yeah, the town also looks great at sunset so if you could toss that in too, well, that would be great.
 And while we were at it, the residents were particularly proud of the new City Hall so add that too.

 A few design elements had become a laundry list – a veritable cornucopia of disparate graphic elements, all competing for visual real estate.
 One of the planned uses saw the design being reproduced at just over an inch wide, and it was inevitable that every one of the elements would end up as featureless squiggles when reproduced at any size less than, oh I don’t know, 15 feet wide.
 The designer handling the gig voiced concerns about the complexity of the logo, but was overridden (client knows best doncha know) so each of the requested elements was sketched, rendered and added to the increasingly complex graphic.
 Of course, this myriad of illustrations expanded the time line significantly, so we also had an increasingly impatient client on our hands.
 Once the revised graphic was completed, it went once again to committee, where it was decided that well, maybe the logo was now too complicated, and maybe we could pare it down to just feature the monument from the town square.
 For those not paying attention, that was two weeks ago, when the preliminary logo design ideas were handed in.